-This comes down to personal choice.
+This comes down to personal preference.
 Some buyers like the mental reassurance that a screen offers.
-Visually seeing the footage on the camera screen in real time can be assuring to some users, knowing that the Dash Cam is on and recording correctly.
+Visually seeing the live footage on the camera screen in real time can be assuring to some users, knowing that the Dash Cam is on and recording correctly.
 Screen savers can be turned on if the screen becomes a distraction while driving.
 Integrated screens can also make it easier and quicker to change settings and review footage.
-Dash Cams without screens are mainly controlled via WiFi through the manufacturer’s app which is downloaded onto your smartphone or tablet.
-The WiFi feature requires more tech savvy skills and is more complex to operate as footage and settings need to be viewed, changed and downloaded from the smartphone app.
-A live feed from within your car can be viewed on your smartphone via the Dash cam app.
+Dash Cams without screens are mainly controlled via Wi-Fi through the manufacturer’s app which is downloaded onto your smartphone or tablet.
+The Wi-Fi feature requires more tech savvy skills and is more complex to operate as footage and settings need to be viewed, changed and downloaded from the smartphone app.
+A live feed from within your car can be viewed on your smartphone via the Dash Cam App.
 Dash Cams without a screen generally have good flashing LED indicators to let you know it is recording.

 4. Size, Shape and Colour

 With HDR technology, strong glare from streetlights and car headlights is reduced while low light areas are lit up.
 This technology enhances details normally washed out by strong light or hidden in low light.
 Another feature to be mindful of in relation to night time quality is the Dash Cam’s ISO sensitivity.
 Dash Cams with higher ISO values are excellent for low light conditions as they capture and enhance low light at night.
 Some DOD Dash Cams have ISO values as high as 12800 which is unmatched on the Australian Dash Cam market.

 6. Angle of View

 7. Temperature Resistance

-When comparing temperature resistance, be careful as some manufacturers and sellers specify the storage temperature resistance which is always higher than the operational temperature.
+**When comparing temperature resistance, be careful as some manufacturers and sellers specify the storage temperature resistance which is always higher than the operational temperature.
 You want to know the operational temperature resistance as this is what is important in a hot car.
 The higher the operational temperature resistance, the longer it will stay recording in a hot car and the longer your Dash Cam will last.